henri/spb/README.md

 # Launch ten disposable independent instances of FireFox web browser.
-# Closing each browser will delete session data.
+# Closing a browser will result in session data being deleted.

 for i in (seq 1 10) ; spb --browser firefox ; end